-Do NOT flush pharmaceuticals or any other hazardous waste down the toilet or wash them down a drain.
+Do not flush medicine, pills, or any other hazardous material down the toilet or drain.